Wily seal that cruised to pond surrenders at police station

 The seal was quickly corralled by a team of wildlife experts, firefighters and the police department’s “entire midnight shift,” according to a Facebook post from the Beverly Police Department.

-“Shoebert appeared to be in good health and was a little sassy in the early morning hours,” the department reported.
+“Shoebert appeared to be in good health and was a little sassy in the early morning hours,” the department noted.

-The seal was transported to Mystic Aquarium in Mystic, Connecticut, where marine biologists will care for it before deciding whether to release it back into the wild.
+The seal was transported to Mystic Aquarium in Mystic, Connecticut, where aquarium staff will perform a medical exam before releasing him back into the wild, Sarah Callan, manager of the aquarium’s animal rescue program, wrote in an email.

-“You will be deeply missed by your friends here,” the police department wrote on Facebook.
-“Over the past week you brought a lot of joy and happiness to our city.
-Feel free to come back and visit anytime!”
+“He is acting like a typical, feisty, 4-year-old gray seal,” Callan added.
+“We are planning to release him in a quiet, remote location near other seals.”